 FREE BINS / FREE CLOTHING RACK

-Located in the HUB – feel free to take anything of use to you – we welcome all
+Located in The Hub – feel free to take anything of use – we welcome all

-who has been an inspiration to study with etc. Forms available at OPSA
+who has been an inspiration to study with etc. Forms are available at OPSA

-Exhibition or study, recreation or social, travel and promotional grants
+Exhibition or study, recreation or social, travel and promotional grants.

 – OPSA has a contestable fund that any programme, class or group

 Grants may be made at the discretion of the OPSA Advisory Board for any

-HARASSMENT & BULLYING PREVENTION AND MANAGEMENT
+HARASSMENT AND BULLYING PREVENTION AND MANAGEMENT

 You have the right to study in a harassment free environment.